GadgetRenu vs Gazelle vs Decluttr: Who Pays More in 2026?

 - •All four services offer free shipping, but only GadgetRenu provides a 14-day price lock guarantee

-Why Comparing Buyback Companies Matters Before You Sell
+Why Should I Compare Buyback Companies Before Selling?

 Selling a used phone, tablet, or laptop should be straightforward: get a quote, ship your device, receive payment.
 But anyone who has read online reviews knows the reality is messier.
 Some companies advertise high quotes upfront, then slash the offer after they receive your device.
 Others pay in store credit instead of real money.
 And a few take weeks — or even months — to send payment.

 That is why a head-to-head comparison matters.
-When you are selling something worth hundreds of dollars, a 15-minute research session can easily put an extra $50-$150 in your pocket.
+When you are selling something worth hundreds of dollars, a 15-minute research session comparing quotes can put more money in your pocket.

 In this guide, we compare four of the most popular buyback options in the United States: GadgetRenu, Gazelle, Decluttr, and Apple Trade-In.
 We will look at real pricing for 10 popular devices, break down the fine print each company hides, and examine what actual customers say on Trustpilot and the Better Business Bureau.

-GadgetRenu is an R2-certified electronics buyback facility based in Wallington, New Jersey, that ships nationwide.
+GadgetRenu is an electronics buyback company based in Wallington, New Jersey, that ships nationwide.
+End-of-life devices are processed through an R2-certified facility for responsible electronics handling and verified data destruction.
 We are upfront about being one of the companies in this comparison — and we are confident the numbers speak for themselves.

 GadgetRenu vs Gazelle vs Decluttr vs Apple Trade-In: Price Comparison Table